nataliavramidou/07-Omnifood-Desktop/content/content.md

 ## Sections

--navigation
+navigation
--Hero
+Hero
--featured in (logos)
+featured in (logos)
--How it works
+How it works
--Meals -Diets (one section)
+Meals -Diets (one section)
--gallery -testimonials
+gallery -testimonials
--pricing -Feautures
+pricing -Feautures
--Feautures
+Feautures
--call to action (form)
+call to action (form)
--footer (contact)
+footer (contact)